dboeger1/db1-setup/assets/incus/README.txt

-Some Incus configurations have potentially serious security implications, so I decided to have `dbd_configure` install incus without initializing it or otherwise configuring the system to use it.
+Some Incus configurations have potentially serious security implications, so I decided to have `db1-setup` install incus without initializing it or otherwise configuring the system to use it.
 Therefore, it is the end user's responsibility to initialize/configure incus as appropriate.
 I am simply including this file here as a reminder of steps I usually take after installing incus.

 References:
     https://linuxcontainers.org/incus/docs/main/installing/#installing